Plenty of people out there are skilled hunters.

 Getting Pellets Post-SHTF

-A few months ago, I found a sale on the internet for the Crosman Pumpmaster 760 for $19.99.
+A few months ago, I found the Crosman Pumpmaster 760 online.

 It was exciting because I have fond memories of this rifle.
 It was my constant companion throughout my childhood.
 I brought it with me every time we went on campaign trips.